wp-plugins/buddydrive/readme.txt

 == Changelog ==

+= 1.1 =
+* fixes the bug with hidden groups.
+* brings cutomizable slugs and names.
+* brings more control over users upload quota (by role or even by user).
+* adds an information in network administration users list or blog administration users list.
+* BuddyDrive can now be automatically activated for newly created groups.
+* tested in BuddyPress 1.8 & still requires at least version 1.7

 = 1.0 =
 * files, folders management for users
 * Requires BuddyPress 1.7
 * language supported : french, english

 == Upgrade Notice ==

+= 1.1 =
+Nothing particular, but just in case, you should make a db backup before upgrading.
+Requires at least BuddyPress 1.7.
+Tested in BuddyPress 1.8.

 = 1.0 =
 first version of the plugin, so nothing particular.